brimdata/zed/docs/language/overview.md

 > In a forthcoming release, Zed will also offer an approach for locating
 > delimited words within string fields, which will allow accelerated
 > search using a full-text search index.
 Currently, search indexes may be built
-> for exact value match as text segmentation is in the works.a
+> for exact value match as text segmentation is in the works.

 #### 7.2.1 Search Terms